bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He made another short pause before injecting: "-with the demogod and all."

 "Yes, the rise of Vecna" Percival said a bit grim.
-"I know this is a far shot, but do you know of a red scaled dragonborn called Arkon the Vile?"
+"I know this is a far shot, but do you know of a red-scaled dragonborn called Arkhan the Cruel?"

 Adrex had never heard of him, and just shook his head.
 An 'oh well' expression showed briefly on the human's face.